-Professor Ulrike Roesler Chair of the Faculty Board Oriental Studies

-Welcome from the Course Directors of the MPhil in Modern South Asian Studies A warm welcome to our MPhil in Modern South Asian Studies, and to the Oxford School of Global and Area Studies (OSGA) and the Faculty of Oriental Studies who have partnered to jointly offer this programme.
+Professor Ulrike Roesler Chair of the Faculty Board Oriental Studies Welcome from the Course Directors of the MSc in Modern South Asian Studies A warm welcome to our MSc in Modern South Asian Studies, and to the Oxford School of Global and Area Studies (OSGA) and the Faculty of Oriental Studies who have partnered to jointly offer this programme.
 At OSGA, a number of developing countries as well as major emerging powers, such as India and China, are studied both in their own right, and also from a comparative and interdisciplinary social science perspective.
 The Faculty of Oriental Studies shares this approach, as well as bringing its own distinctive expertise in language, literature and history.

-The MPhil is an intellectually ambitious degree course.
-Over the two years of the course, you will have the opportunity to specialise in the period, state focus and disciplinary approach of your choice within the broader South Asia region.
+The MSc is an intellectually ambitious degree course.
+It offers you the opportunity to specialise in the period, state focus and disciplinary approach of your choice within the broader South Asia region.
 At the same time, all students on the course are encouraged to deepen their understanding through study of the region's shared histories, cultures, developmental challenges and interwoven political relationships as independent states.
 To achieve these aims, you will take an intensive combination of compulsory and optional modules.
 You will attend the weekly Core Course lectures, which offer a broad thematic survey of South Asia, and provide opportunities for discussion.
 You will also follow a course in Research Methods taught through lectures and classes, some of which are run by OSGA and others by Oriental Studies.
-You will choose one of two tracks, the 'language track' or the 'non-language track' and also be asked to choose Option papers from a list offering a wealth of choices, from history, language and literature, to modern politics, society, economics and international relations.
-If you take the 'Language Track', you will choose a 'Core Language', plus one Option paper in the first year and one further Option paper in the second year.
-If you take the 'Non-Language Track', you will choose two Option papers in the first year, and a further Option paper in the second.
-Over the course of the two years, you will also work on developing your 30,000-word thesis, on a subject of your choice.
+You will also be asked to choose two Option papers from a list offering a wealth of choices, from history, language and literature, to modern politics, society, economics and international relations.
+Over the course of the year, you will also work on developing your 12,000-word thesis, on a subject of your choice.
 The Option papers and the thesis enable you, if you wish, to specialise in various academic perspectives of historical South Asia or contemporary India, Pakistan, Bangladesh, Sri Lanka, Nepal or Bhutan.
-Finally, you will attend the weekly South Asia research seminar, at which doctoral students, post-docs, younger and more senior scholars will share their latest research.
+Finally, you will attend the weekly South Asia research seminar, at which doctoral students, postdocs, younger and more senior scholars will share their latest research.